gavinhoward/bc/README.md

 * [toybox `bc`][9].
 The maintainer has also made his own changes, so bugs in the toybox `bc` should be reported there.

+* [FreeBSD `bc`][23].
+While the `bc` in FreeBSD is kept up-to-date, it is better to report bugs there, and the maintainers of the package will contact me if necessary.

 ## Language

 This `bc` is written in pure ISO C99, using POSIX 2008 APIs.